No timeline given for extracting wedged ship from Suez Canal

 Shoei Kisen, the company that owns the vessel, said it was considering removing containers if other refloating efforts failed.

+Two attempts to free the vessel failed Saturday, according to Bernhard Schulte Shipmanagement, the ship’s management company, and a canal services provider, Leth agencies, despite hopes that a high tide might give the vesslela boost.

-Bernhard Schulte Shipmanagement, the Ever Given’s technical manager, said “significant progress” was made late Friday at the ship’s stern where its rudder was released from sediment, with another attempt to free the vessel to be made around midnight Saturday.
+Bernhard Schulte had said earlier that “significant progress” was made late Friday at the ship’s stern where its rudder was released from sediment.

 It said around a dozen tugboats were working Saturday alongside dredging operations that were removing sand and mud from around the left side of the vessel’s bow.